ciscoheat/superforms-web/src/routes/get-started/[...lib]/+page.md

 <p>*Under construction*</p>
 {/if}

+#### Schema caching

+The schema should be defined outside the load function, in this case on the top level of the module. **This is very important to make caching work.** The adapter is memoized (cached) with its arguments, so they must be kept in memory.
+Therefore, define the schema, its options and eventual defaults on the top level of a module, so they always refer to the same object.

 ### Initializing the form in the load function

-To initialized the form, this schema should be used in a load function with the `superValidate` function:
+To initialize the form, the schema should be used in a load function with the `superValidate` function:

 **src/routes/+page.server.ts**